YeeZTech/YeeZ-Privacy-Computing/README.md

     ```
     You can find libraries and binaries in directory `yeez-privacy-computing/lib` and `yeez-privacy-computing/bin` respectively.

-- To building and deploy Ethereum smart contract, please enter the command:
+- To build and deploy Ethereum smart contract, please enter the command:
     ```
     $ cd yeez-privacy-computing/contracts/backend && truffle migrate --network ropsten
     ```